 The private cloud is intended to help organizations looking for absolute control of their organization’s cloud computing.
-The private cloud is onsite cloud computing that is only available to select users.
+The simple answer to what is private cloud is that it’s an onsite cloud computing that is only available to select users.
 By hosting a private cloud, companies retain complete command over their computing needs, including ensuring regulatory obligations and managing the network’s security.
 The major drawbacks as to why some companies defer to the public cloud over the private cloud are that the cost to create and manage the private cloud, as well as the responsibility to ensure security measures, are in effect.

 What is Private Cloud?
 The Benefits

 The benefits of the public cloud include:

 - Increased security (the private cloud operates behind a company’s firewall and internal hosting)

 What is Private Cloud?
 The Providers

 - IBM’s private cloud’s foundation is based on the open source frameworks such as Kubernetes and Cloud Foundry.

 - HPE offers customizable private cloud software and infrastructure.
 It can be used in conjunction with the public cloud to provide a faster connection with the same security protection as the private cloud.